Traditional | Online | Social media | Feedback mechanisms

 When it comes to sharing information with employees, senior managers take the lead.
 They foster a "we're all in this together" mentality and are candid when answering employees' questions.
 The company also employs a variety of communication, outreach and engagement tools to facilitate open dialogue among our global workforce.

 "How We're Doing" executive speaker series

-To help employees understand our strategic direction and ask questions of senior business leaders, TI hosts "How We're Doing" sessions that are videotaped and posted on the company's intranet for global access.
+To help employees understand our strategic direction and ask questions of senior business leaders, we host "How We're Doing" sessions that are videotaped and posted on our intranet for global access.

-Each quarter, our CEO holds a "state of TI" address that we record for on-demand access.
-Department leaders are encouraged to view the video during its initial broadcast with their teams, to generate discussion and gather feedback.
+Each quarter, we record Rich Templeton's "state of TI" address for on-demand access.
+We encourage department leaders to view the video during its initial broadcast with their teams to generate discussion and gather feedback.
 A fifth broadcast each year discusses the company's priorities.

 Business unit meetings

 Business-unit leaders hold open meetings and roundtable discussions with employees at least quarterly using WebEx, one of our virtual conferencing tools.
 They discuss current business successes and challenges, and answer questions.

 Rich Templeton typically participates in 25-30 employee roundtable sessions each year, which gives employees an opportunity to ask questions in person and receive candid responses.

 Work groups within business units conduct monthly brown-bag updates to share detailed or current information about the business or a particular product.

 We have a highly evolved and effective employee communications global network that keeps employees informed about what's happening in the company and how it affects them.